Joe Cardona

-Joseph Cardona (/kɑːr'doʊnə/ kar-DOH-nə; born April 16, 1992) is an American football long snapper for the New England Patriots of the National Football League (NFL).
-A graduate of the U.S. Naval Academy, Cardona is also an officer in the U.S. Naval Reserve holding the rank of Lieutenant.
+Joseph Cardona (/kɑːr'doʊnə/ kar-DOH-nə; born April 16, 1992) is an American U.S. Naval Reserve officer and professional football long snapper for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Navy Midshipmen and was selected by the New England Patriots in the fifth round of the 2015 NFL draft.

-Cardona was drafted in the fifth round (166th overall) of the 2015 NFL draft.
-He played college football for Navy.
-He is only the fourth player designated as a long snapper ever to be drafted, and the second highest-drafted long snapper in NFL history, after Ryan Pontbriand.
-With the Patriots, he won Super Bowl LI and Super Bowl LIII.

 Early life

 Cardona grew up in El Cajon, California, the son of Patrick and Margaret Cardona, and is of Mexican heritage.
-Joe has two older siblings Arthur and Adrienne Hernandez, and one younger sister Sophia Cardona.
 He attended Granite Hills High School, lettering two years in football and four years in lacrosse, earning conference lacrosse MVP as a senior.
 He graduated in 2010.

 College career

 After high school, Cardona attended the Naval Academy Preparatory School in Newport, Rhode Island, for one year before enrolling in the Naval Academy, where he majored in economics.
 At Navy, he was a four-year starter in football as a long snapper, where he was not charged with a single bad snap.
 During his four years at Navy, the Midshipmen compiled a 30–21 record, including four wins over arch-rival Army, and played in three bowl games.